Beer money

 Beer money is the nickname for an allowance, established in the year 1800, that was given to non-commissioned officers and soldiers in the British Army.
 The practice was started at the suggestion of the Prince Frederick, Duke of York and Albany.
 Beer money payments were 1 penny per day and was a replacement for a daily issuance of beer or spirits while troops were on home service.
-The allowance continued until 1873 when it was rolled into the soldier's daily pay.
+The allowance continued until 1873, when it was rolled into the soldier's daily pay.
+At the same time stoppages made for the supply of meat and bread ceased and these supplied free of charge to the men.

-The phrase "beer money" is still commonly used in the British Army and to a lesser extent in England as a colloquialism for personal money set aside for entertainment, such as going to a pub.
+The phrase "beer money" is still commonly used in the British Army, and to a lesser extent in England, as a colloquialism for personal money set aside for entertainment, such as going to a pub.